EricPeng1027/ResponseFormat/README.md

 # ResponseFormat

 #### Description
-{**This is a package providing a format way to wrap up the return value between methods and response content of a request from client.**}
+**This is a package providing a format way to wrap up the return value between methods and response content of a request from client.**

 #### Software Architecture
 Software architecture description